1. For the best whitewater rafting trip, start by choosing difficulty level

 There are several options to consider when putting together the best whitewater rafting trip for your group.
 All the jargon can be confusing if this is your first rafting experience: class I, II, III, IV, V, what do they mean?
 Which one is right for you?
 In making this decision, it is important to consider the following metrics of your entire group: physical fitness, swimming ability, age, rafting experience and desired challenge.
 Generally, class I and II trips will be family floats, class III is intermediate whitewater appropriate for some kids but still exciting for adults, class IV is advanced whitewater for thrill seekers and strong swimmers, and class V is expert level whitewater rafting appropriate only for strong swimmers and experienced rafters.

-2. Choose the length of your trip
+2. Choose the length of your whitewater rafting trip

-3. Choose your time of year
+3. Choose the time of year for your trip

 Contrary to many people’s assumptions, higher water levels do not necessarily lead to more difficult rapids; each section of river is different.
 Keep in mind that many trips are only available at certain water levels.
 At high water, some trips may be unavailable while others are at their best.
 At low water, only certain trips may be available.